The Day My World Changed

-Note: Most people talking about their child begin to glow as they do so and all first time parents talk the most about their experience, oblivious or not even caring that the experience has been shared by every other mother and father on earth to some degree or another.
+Note: Most people talking about their child begin to glow as they do so, and all first-time parents talk the most about their experience, oblivious or not even caring that the experience has been shared by nearly every other loving mother and father on earth to some degree or another.

 It can be tedious, even irritating, for those who are childless for any reason, either by choice or circumstance.
 Oftentimes, the information heard or read is just ‘irrelevant’ and if this is how you feel about baby stories, you had best move on to another post without delay.

-I had always wanted to be a father and in a former relationship which never worked out, it did not happen.
+I had always wanted to be a father and in a former relationship which never worked out, it did not happen because of choice driven by circumstance.
 Maybe that was for the best.

-Since living with Susi, we had always hoped she might fall pregnant, but despite every reasonable effort, it never happened either.
+Whilst living with Susi from 2011, we had always hoped she might fall pregnant, but despite every reasonable effort, it never happened either.

-Anyway, life moved on and over time, we settled into life with four dogs.
+Anyway, life moved on and over time, we settled into a life with four dogs.

 What happened next can be read HERE

-Anyway, fast forward to the 10th of March 2017; Susi has got big and the Doctor, as detailed above has decided that in the interests of the baby and Susi, the baby needed to arrive post haste.
+Anyway, fast forward to the 10th of March 2017; Susi has got big, she was suffering from enormous ankles and the Doctor, as determined that in the interests of the baby and more specifically Susi, the baby needed to arrive post haste.

 We were told that an appointment had been made at the Japanese Hospital in Siracha where we should present at 10pm.